-re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.
+re·store:to bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 hand·tool:a